Where To Use Belly Band Trim

 PWW is lightweight, easy to install, doesn’t require special tools to use and it is available up to 20′ in length.
 In addition, it won’t swell up when wet.

 Other brands of PWW have lower resistance to rot and decay.
-XL Trim by Belco is the best of all worlds.
+Belco XT Trim is the best of all worlds.

 After further drying, it is then painted with a quality white primer and travels through our drying ovens.

-XL Trim by Belco is the easiest installed, most worry-free belly band trim on the market today.
+Belco XT Trim is the easiest installed, most worry-free belly band trim on the market today.

 Cedar is an excellent choice for belly band trims.
 It is naturally decay resistant, easy to cut and installs without any special tools.
 It is much more lightweight than OSB or fiber cement.
 Cedar is relatively strong and beautiful.